 Many businesses use the Bradford Factor to measure sickness absence rates across the organisation.
 This formula was developed in the 1980s to provide a benchmark measurement for absence, based on the idea that frequent short absences are more disruptive to a business than longer, less frequent absences.
 Read our guide to the Bradford Factor to find out more.

-How does your rate compare to the UK average?
+How does your workplace sickness rate compare to the UK average?

 When it comes to assessing your organisation’s average sickness absence rate, it’s useful to compare it against the UK average for a better idea of how absence is affecting you – as a certain amount of absence is inevitable, after all!